Matt Centrowitz winning the gold medal in the 2016 Olympic Games 1500 meters

 Olympic Gold medal winner Matt Centrowitz stated that he had several race plans before his 1500-meter gold medal race in the Olympics.
 Depending on what happened in the race, Centrowitz was ready to respond.

-Walking through various "race scenarios” prior to a race is a great way to develop mental toughness and Iron will endurance.
+Walking through various "race scenarios” before a race is a great way to develop mental toughness and iron will endurance.

-Always “expect the unexpected” when racing.
+Always prepare for and “expect the unexpected” when racing.
 Nothing ever goes exactly as planned.
 Be resilient in the face of uncertainty and adversity.